The journey of the diamond from rough to polished, in an exclusive digital report. Read More >

-The Cut is determined by the craftsmanship of the diamond polishers and has perhaps the most significant influence on the diamond’s Light Performance.
-If the diamond is cut too shallow the light “leaks” out the bottom of the diamond, not allowing it to be seen.
-If the diamond is cut too deep the light is lost altogether.
-An optimal cut diamond ensures that the light reflects out through the top of the diamond, allowing its full beauty to shine through.
+A diamond’s cut is determined by the craftsmanship of the polisher.
+If the diamond is cut too shallow, the light “leaks” out the bottom of the diamond.
+If the diamond is cut too deep, the light is lost altogether.
+An optimal cut diamond ensures that the light reflects out through the top of the diamond, allowing its full light performance beauty to shine through.

-The intense bright light that shines from the diamond
+The intense white light that radiates from the diamond

-The vivid colors of the rainbow that radiate from within the diamond
+The vivid flares of rainbow color that can be seen as light bends within the diamond